maneatingape/rsvp/README.md

 * **Circular**
     Capture into a circular orbit at the altitude specified by `final_orbit_periapsis`.
 Does not change inclination.
 If the origin and destination bodies are inclined then this orbit will be inclined too.
 * **Elliptical**
     Capture into a highly elliptical orbit with apoapsis *just* inside the destination's SOI and periapsis at the altitude specified by `final_orbit_periapsis`.
-This can come in useful if the vessel will send a separate lander down to the surface or its intended to visit moons of the destination.
+This can come in useful if the vessel will send a separate lander down to the surface or the intention is to visit moons of the destination.

 | Key | Default value | Accepted values |
 |:----|:--------------|:----------------|